Mistralys/no-mans-sky-tracker/README.md

 ## Quick start

-1) Go to "Manage" > "Solar System Clusters".
+1) Go to "Solar Systems".
-2) Add a first cluster to work with.
+2) Add a solar system.
-3) Now you can start adding solar systems.

 Keep the tool open in a browser tab while you play, and add the solar systems and planets as you visit them.